Skip to main content

 3. Add another Wait step for 2 days and send a third message (~72 hours since they updated their cart).

-Message Types and Content: Depending on which channels you setup with OneSignal, you will achive better results using an omnichannel approach.
+Depending on which channels you set up with OneSignal, you will achieve better results using an omnichannel approach.

 1. This guide shows how to send a push notification message after the first hour.
 This is used as a helpful reminder to try capturing the sale while the user may still be online.